 If it wasn’t for the boys from Notre Dame.

 — F.M.
 Gassensmith, Notre Dame Scholastic, June 14, 1913

 Bill “Dolly” Gray (1891-1962) was the first athlete from Calumet Township, Michigan, to star for the University of Notre Dame.
 As a direct result of Gray’s success and influence there would soon be more.
-George Gipp, Ojay Larson, and Hunk Anderson—all ND legends—were recruited by their friend, Dolly Gray.
+George Gipp and Hunk Anderson—both ND legends—were recruited by their friend, Dolly Gray.
 Others followed on their heels, sustaining the connection between Calumet High School and Our Lady of the Lake.
 This path to glory was originated by a Cornish copper miner; a professional baseball player who forever remained a loyal son to his family, his community, and to old Notre Dame.